Victor Kamber: Electoral campaign innovations

 Kamber is noted as an innovative political campaigner.

 In 1979 Kamber purchased the Politicards name, a company that had put out a set of playing cards featuring the image of political candidates and public officials in 1972.
 He went on to produce his own sets of playing cards under the Politicards name for election years 1980 and 1984.
 In 1996, the Politicards name was reclaimed by Peter Green, the artist responsible for the original deck in 1972.
 The cards, known as "Politicards", were widely imitated over the years, especially by the most-wanted Iraqi playing cards.

 In 1984, Kamber created "Rappin' Ronnie", a music video which depicted a rapping President Ronald Reagan.
 The video was broadcast on "Convention Television", a closed-circuit television "magazine program" broadcast to delegates at the Democratic National Convention.
 The video depicted a stuttering Reagan saying his trademark "W-w-w-w-well well well".
 The music video eventually aired on MTV, and was featured in "Homer Loves Flanders", a fifth-season episode of The Simpsons.

 In 1992, Kamber started a PAC, Americans for Change, hoping to be the Democratic party's answer to Floyd Brown, the Republican party's opposition research specialist known for unethical, negative campaign tactics.

 Role in the Reagan assassination attempt

 Robert F. Bonitati, an aide to President Reagan, credits Kamber with saving his life during the Reagan assassination attempt.
 Bonitati, a friend of Kamber's, was leaving the Washington Hilton Hotel with the president.
 Kamber pulled Bonitati aside for a few seconds.
 Just then, Reagan exited the hotel and John Hinckley Jr. shot and wounded him and three others.
 "Bonitati has often said his brief conversation with Kamber may have saved his life."
 Bonitati later joined The Kamber Group as a vice president, and set up a "nonpartisan" flower shop with Kamber.

+Death

+Kamber died on February 26, 2024, aged 80, after battling with illness.